1. Introduction

 10. International Data Transfers

 CEC operates in the United States.
-Our service providers, including Google and Anthropic, may store and process information in the United States and other countries where they maintain operations.
+Our service providers, including Google, Anthropic, ElevenLabs, and Backblaze, may store and process information in the United States and other countries where they maintain operations.
 If you access the Platform from outside the United States, you understand that your information may be transferred to, stored in, and processed in the United States and other countries.

 11. Changes to This Policy